A Note on Piecewise Affine Decision Rules for Robust, Stochastic, and Data-Driven Optimization: Introduction

 This short note builds upon the previous works of \cite{Georghiou2015} and \cite{Bertsimas2023} to develop and analyze a refined class of piecewise affine decision rules for robust, stochastic and data-driven optimization.
 Our contributions can be summarized as follows. \begin{enumerate} \item We prove that the piecewise affine policies of \cite{Georghiou2015} cannot improve upon simple affine policies in robust problems, and that any improvements in stochastic problems are due to refinements in the objective function, rather than increased flexibility in the wait-and-see decisions.
-This provides a theoretical explanation of an empirical observation frequently observed in the literature \citep[see, e.g.,][]{Bertsimas2015b, Han2024}. \item We develop a refined framework of piecewise affine policies that addresses this shortcoming and that is applicable to robust, stochastic, and contemporary Wasserstein-based data-driven problems.
-We show how these policies can be computed efficiently. \item We demonstrate through numerical experiments that our framework can yield significant improvements over the piecewise affine policies of \cite{Georghiou2015} as well as the data-driven affine policies of \cite{Bertsimas2023}. \end{enumerate}
+This provides a theoretical explanation of an empirical observation frequently observed in the literature \citep[see, e.g.,][]{Bertsimas2015b, Han2025}. \item We develop a refined framework of piecewise affine policies that addresses this shortcoming and that is applicable to robust, stochastic, and contemporary Wasserstein-based data-driven problems.
+We show how these policies can be computed efficiently. \item We prove strong theoretical approximation bounds under standard assumptions, matching or improving the best-known results in the literature. \item We demonstrate through numerical experiments that our framework can yield significant improvements over the piecewise affine policies of \cite{Georghiou2015} as well as the data-driven affine policies of \cite{Bertsimas2023}. \end{enumerate}

+While this short note focuses on refining piecewise affine decision rules within robust, stochastic and data-driven optimization, we acknowledge several alternative paradigms that are widely studied in the broader literature on decision-making under uncertainty.
+Classical approaches rooted in Markov decision processes (MDPs) provide foundational frameworks for sequential decision-making that are extensively documented in the OR/MS literature \citep{Puterman1994}.
+Recent methodological advances include approximate dynamic programming \citep{Powell2011} and reinforcement learning techniques, particularly deep reinforcement learning \citep{FrancoisLavet2018}, which leverage neural network approximations within the MDP framework.
+Additionally, alternative data-driven paradigms such as ``predict-then-optimize'' \citep{Bertsimas2020}, imitation learning \citep{Abbeel2004}, and integrated prediction-optimization pipelines in combinatorial optimization \citep{Baty2024} offer promising avenues for linking predictive and prescriptive models.
+However, these methods typically prioritize empirical performance and flexibility at the expense of interpretability, analytical tractability, and rigorous robustness or stochastic guarantees.
+To maintain clarity and brevity, we therefore do not further explore these alternative approaches here.